-Named in her honour, the new Fiona Stanley Hospital in Perth is due to open at the end of 2014.
+Named in her honour, the new Fiona Stanley Hospital in Perth opened in 2014.
 The Fiona Stanley Hospital will be one of the best in Australia - a leader in clinical care, research and education, supported by an innovative design that uses the latest scientific, technological and medical developments.

 Born in Sydney in 1946, she moved to Perth with her family in 1956.
 She studied medicine at the University of Western Australia and practised in hospitals for two years before going to the United Kingdom and USA for further training in epidemiology (the science of describing and explaining the occurrence of disease in populations), biostatistics and public health.